Gandi/hubot-phabs/README.md

     .phab uncheck
     .phab uncheck! <term>
     .phab uncheck!
+    .phab uncheck! + <comment>
-        This will update the description of T123 and replace the checked checkbox line with a checked box '[ ]' If a term is provided, the last matching line will be the unchecked one If the '!' is added, it will also return the previous checked checkbox
+        This will update the description of T123 and replace the checked checkbox line with a checked box '[ ]' If a term is provided, the last matching line will be the unchecked one If the '!' is added, it will also return the previous checked checkbox If a '+' is added at the end of any above syntax, it will append a comment in the modification
         permission: phuser

     .phab <someone>